IBM/aspera-cli/README.md

 ascli aoc admin res user list --fields=email --select=@json:'{"member_of_any_workspace":false}'
 ```

-#### Example: create a group, add to workspace and add user to group
+#### Example: Create a group, add to workspace and add user to group

 - Create the group and take note of `id`